buzzqw/TUS/OBSS/OBSSv2-eng.md

 The basic rules of Skills also apply to the Attack Roll.
 Defense is a fixed value and as such uses the modifiers for fixed value checks.

->>> **Always togheter**: OBSS wants to be fun to play, wants players to have fun and see the results obtained from the dice (and obviously from their choices).
+>>> **Always together**: OBSS wants to be fun to play, wants players to have fun and see the results obtained from the dice (and obviously from their choices).
 The Golden Rules and Damage Explosion want to precisely remove the dust from the dice and make it fun.
 A player will appreciate, even more if experienced, how the dice rolls are not just a number but rather open the possibility to make a difference.
 Ask the player to describe the critical hit and have them act it out in their glory of power!

 ## Rolling 3 times 1